What Makes a Force Calibration Machine Fit for Use? - Intro

 In the end, purchasing the right force machines and adapters will allow for the best calibrations of force-measuring equipment.
 Great force calibration starts with purchasing machines that are plumb, square, rigid, and allow the end-user to level them for the room in which they’ll be used.
 Without using a level, the readings will lead to substandard calibrations.
 The right adapters combined with machines that are plumb, level, rigid, and square will yield the best results.

-For our technical paper on calibration adapters please click this link.
+For our technical paper on calibration adapters, click this link.

-I take great pride in our knowledgable team at Morehouse, who will work with you to find the right solution.
-We have now been in business for over a century and have a focus to be the most recognized name in the force business.
+I take great pride in our knowledgeable team at Morehouse, who will work with you to find the right solution.
+We have been in business for over a century and focus on being the most recognized name in the force business.
 That vision comes from educating our customers on what matters most and having the right discussions.
 Morehouse will not commit to providing a system if we cannot meet your expectations.

 Contact us at 717-843-0081 to speak to a live person or email email@example.com for more information.